rayguna/Data_Processing/integrate_debye_rings/README.md

 **Prepare poni:**
 Use a distortion-corrected tif image of a standard Debye material (e.g., polycrystalline Si or CeO2) to generate the poni calibration file using (e.g., pyFAI or Dioptas).

-A poni file can be viewed and edited using a notepad and have the following format:
+A poni file can be viewed and edited using a notepad and has the following format:

 ```
 # Nota: C-Order, 1 refers to the Y axis, 2 to the X axis